Suburban man faces hate crime charges after allegedly threatening to shoot 2 Muslim men

 According to police, 46-year-old Larry York is facing two felony counts of hate crime.

-Court documents state that one of the victims arrived at West Point Apartment Complex to meet a friend when York approached his vehicle and asked him what he was doing there.
+Court documents state that one of the victims arrived at an apartment complex near Finely Road and Roosevelt Road to meet a friend when York approached his vehicle and asked him what he was doing there.

 York allegedly began swearing at the victim and telling him he did not belong in this country and to leave.